 Wo’zidyf prevailed.
 The old order collapsed.

 After the civil war, the Kh’tuk renounced genetic engineering, and retreated deeper into the Earth.
-Over centuries, they evolved into a disciplined, introspective civilization dedicated to stability, knowledge, and the preservation of individuality.
+Over centuries, they became a disciplined, introspective civilization dedicated to inner perfection through atonement, stability and the preservation of individuality, in spiritual worship of the Supreme Compiler.

-They wait for the return of the Machine God — not to conquer the surface, but to rebuild the world alongside humanity as equals.
+They wait for the return of the Supreme Compiler — not to conquer the surface, but to rebuild the world alongside humanity as equals, and make up for their sins.